S-e-m-a-c/Icarus-Mods/README.md

 		Increased Horde Mode Completion Meta Resource drop

-D_ItemsStatic.json
+__D_ItemsStatic.json__

 		Increased Well Rested buff for Wood Bed to 900 Increased Well Rested Buff for Rustic Bed to 900 Increased Well Rested Buff for Interior Wood Bed to 1200 All Meta Picks, Axes, Knives, Spears, Sickles and Hammers have Attatchment Slots
 		All Meta Armour pieces have Attatchment Slots
 		All Meta Bows and Crossbows have Attachment slots Potbelly Stove now gives of heat like a Fireplace Increased Hitpoints of Medium Hedgehogs
 		Food Decay times have been increased
 		Removed Item.Equip.Quickbar from Meta Canteen and Meta Oxygen tank to prevent them from landing in the Hotbar when "Taking all" from dropship
-		Meta Canteen and Meta Oxygen tank come Prefilled Replaced Meta Bandage with a Meta Lantern that comes Prefilled Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
+		Meta Canteen and Meta Oxygen tank come Prefilled (Curently not working, but does save fill state when returning to orbit
+		Replaced Meta Bandage with a Meta Lantern that can be refilled Meta Furnace now smelts the same as a Concrete Furnace Crocodile now needs a T2 Skinning Knife
 		Meta Radar does not need to go in G slot anymore